-But we still cooked the full-sized maple sweet potato casserole and stuffing.
+But we still cooked a full-sized batch of my maple sweet potato casserole and Dad’s stuffing.
 Never get between Dad or Grandma and their stuffing!

 After the feast ended and we nibbled on pieces of pie in front of the classic “How the Grinch Stole Christmas” animated movie, we packed up leftovers for Grandma.
 We sent her home with all of the turkey and a few portions of everything else, which left very little for us.
 Finally, a Thanksgiving meal that didn’t take over every square inch of space in the fridge!